libretro/RetroArch/README.md

 <tt>make -f Makefile.wii</tt>

 NOTE: A pre-existing libretro library needs to be present in the root directory in order to link RetroArch Wii.
 This file needs to be called 'libretro.a'.

-# Filters, bSNES XML shaders and Cg shader support

-This is not strictly not necessary for an emulator, but it can be enabled if desired.
-For best performance, Cg shaders or bSNES XML shaders are recommended as they do not eat up valuable CPU time (assuming your GPU can handle the shaders).
-Cg shaders and XML shaders (GLSL) are compiled at run-time.
-All shaders share a common interface to pass some essential arguments such as texture size and viewport size.
-(Common for pixel art scalers)
-Some Cg shaders are included in hqflt/cg/ and could be used as an example. bSNES XML shaders can be found on various places on the net.
-Best place to start looking are the bSNES forums.

-The Cg shaders closely resemble the GLSL shaders found in bSNES shader pack, so porting them is trivial if desired.